 A scissor fade is a type of fade that uses scissors to achieve a more customized look.
 The scissor fade is best suited for guys with a lot of length on top and looks more natural than other types of fades.

 A scissor fade is achieved by cutting hair on the sides longer than the front, with a gradual taper towards the front.
-This style is popular among men who want to achieve a longer look without cutting their hair all the way off at the front.
+This style is popular among men who want to achieve a longer look without cutting their hair off at the front.

 A scissor fade is a visual effect used in video editing and motion graphics to create the appearance of a transition from one image to another.
 It is achieved by gradually fading one image into the background of another.

 A taper fade is a gradual haircut that fades from the top down.
 You can specify how gradual the taper should be.
-The taper fade hairstyle can be achieved by using a number of different methods, including clippers, scissors, and hair extensions.
+The taper fade hairstyle can be achieved using several methods, including clippers, scissors, and hair extensions.